-And what if you’re jumping workspace every week?
+What if you’re jumping workspace every week?
 Every day?
 Every couple hours?
 Digital nomads and remote workers have a very unique productivity puzzle to figure out.

 I’d love to share the full list of productivity tips with you, hoping this list sparks some thoughts and ideas for next time you’re looking to get productive working remotely.

 Our Top 3 Productivity Tips for Working Remotely